SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 "New author was assigned"

-This is the response from the server:
+Here is the response from the server:

 ```js
 "New author was assigned"
 ```

-Now if we send a **GET** request to the server, we will get the following response:
+Now, if we send a **GET** request to the server, we will get the following response:

 ```js
 {